 - A self-sovereign blockchain that provides security and safety with elected validators.

 - It comes with efficient native dual-chain communication optimized for scaling high-performance dApps.

 - Distributed with on-chain governance: PoSA brings in decentralization and community participants.
 As the native token, BNB serves as both the gas of smart contract execution and tokens for staking.

 - With a ~5-second block time, BSC enables high-speed transactions that only cost network participants a few cents.

-Let’s take a look at some of the BSC metrics to get a clearer picture.
+Let’s look at some BSC metrics to get a clearer picture.

-- Taking a look at Binance Smart Chain Daily Transactions Count gives an idea of the network’s activity
+- Looking at Binance Smart Chain Daily Transactions Count gives an idea of the network’s activity.